 When she successfully pulled her seat belt free she sighed with relief and went to open the door.
 Jammed.
 Holly’s heart dropped and her breath got heavier by the second as she tugged at the door handle a few more times.
 But the door didn’t budge.
-Holly shuddered in fear as the car began to nose dive into the river.
+Holly shuddered as the car began to nose dive into the river.

 I can’t die here!
 Think, Holly, think!